rhit-netsos/netsec-public/docs/concepts/recon.md

   (class-server) $ git pull upstream main
   ```

-A folder called `recon` should show up in your directory, that is where you
+A folder called `udp` should show up in your directory, that is where you
 will do most of your lab.

 ## Patching the docker file